UX | guardian | Air Force | Technology | decison logic | carson

 Carson Group

 The result was a very promising initial rollout.
-While the new user experience platform has yet to be released to the entire user base, the first two weeks of trials showed Carson Group adoption rates between 50-75%: a massive increase when compared to the 10-13% that the old platform brought in.
-This new platform also lays the foundation for Carson advisors to be able to use predictive analytics to offer solutions based on customer behavior.
+In just the first two weeks of trials, Carson Group saw adoption rates between 50-75%: a massive increase when compared to the 10-13% that the old platform brought in.
+This new platform also laid the foundation for Carson advisors to be able to use predictive analytics to offer solutions based on customer behavior.
 As a result, advisors can save time, work with more customers, and ultimately position Carson Group for scalable growth.

 Decision Logic